The Idolator Interview: Annie

 Fast forward a year-and-a-half later, and Don’t Stop has finally arrived on these shores, thanks to Oslo-based label Smalltown Supersound.
 Idolator met up with 31-year-old Annie (real name: Anne Lilia Berge Strand) in Los Angeles on the eve of her album’s release to discuss her upcoming American DJ gigs and how she eventually got the spectacularly upbeat Don’t Stop into her fans’ hands.

+RD: What eventually happened?
 A: They kept delaying the release of the album.
 It was supposed to be out around the 14th of October last year, or something.
 Then three days before, I got a message saying it’s going to be delayed until January.
 And then a couple days before that, no, it’s going to be delayed.
 You get so frustrated.
 In the end I had a meeting with them and they were like, “We don’t know really what to do with it.”
 So, basically I left the label, but I managed to get all the rights back.
 I was very lucky and I even got some money.
 I was very happy, in that sense.
 But of course it was annoying to have lost one-and-a-half years, basically.

+RD: That was around the time you released “Anthonio” as a European single.
+Was that originally going to be on Don’t Stop?
 A: No, it wasn’t, really.
 It was actually a song I just recorded.
 I played it out to a lot of people and everybody really likes it.
 I like to have some releases that are just special for fans.
 It’s sometimes good to keep the album a little bit special.